Nicole Neatby

 Recently Taught Courses

 * Public History.
 This course introduces students to both the field of public history and the application of history and historical methods in a variety of workplace settings and media.
-In addition to in-class work, students are called upon to do 8 hours per week of unpaid field work in a local Halifax institution/organization (ex-museum) charged with presenting history to the public.
+In addition to in-class work, students are called upon to do 8 hours per week of unpaid field work in a local Halifax institution/organization (e.g. museum) charged with presenting history to the public.

 *Gender and Sexuality in Canada: A course that explores the history of Canadian women from the late nineteenth century to the present day.